- What Is Canine UTI?

 A common misconception surrounding UTIs is the idea that they are the same thing as a bladder infection.
 While similar, there are some key differences between the two that are important for understanding your pet's health.

-Bladder infections can occur if a UTI spreads to your dog's bladder.
+These infections can occur if a UTI spreads to the bladder.
 This leads to inflammation in their bladder, also known as cystitis.
-A bladder infection can also occur without the presence of any bacteria, in which case it would not be a UTI.
+These infections can also occur without the presence of any bacteria, in which case it would not be a UTI.
 While this may seem a little confusing, it's mostly going to be up to your vet to determine the difference.
-On your end, the symptoms for each will largely be the same, but the treatment will vary between the two.
+On your end, the UTI symptoms for each will largely be the same, but the treatment will vary between the two.

 The Two Types Of UTIs In Dogs

-There are two types of UTIs in dogs, complicated and uncomplicated.
+There are two types of urinary tract infections in dogs, complicated and uncomplicated.
 The difference between the two is frequency and severity.

 Like any health issue in dogs, the most obvious sign that you will notice is a change in behavior.
 Dogs, and most animals in general, are very routine and predictable.
 So long as you interact with them on a regular basis, you will likely notice something is off before you recognize any other symptoms.

-The symptoms of UTIs in dogs vary by the seriousness of their infection, but there is one universal indicator that your dog likely has a UTI: accidental pottying.
-While it will likely seem like an accident the first time or two, a housebroken dog that begins peeing around the house likely has a UTI.
-UTIs also cause pain and discomfort, so if you notice that they are pottying around the house and seem fatigued, pained, or sick, then a UTI is probably to blame.
+Dog UTI symptoms vary by the seriousness of their infection, but there is one universal indicator that your dog likely has a UTI: accidental urination.
+While it will likely seem like an accident the first time or two, a housebroken dog that has increased frequency of peeing around the house likely has a UTI.
+UTIs also cause pain and discomfort, so if you notice that they are urinating around the house and seem fatigued, pained, or sick, then a UTI is probably to blame.

 Another common sign, although a little less noticeable, is blood in your dog's urine.
 This is usually pretty difficult to spot until your dog begins peeing in the house.
 Blood in your dog's urine will generally look like a transparent pink.
 Your pet may also have a harder time using the bathroom, leading to longer trips outside before they have used the restroom.